 Do not turn in (or sign) the Project Proposal form until you have read the following instructions:

 Work with your project adviserWork closely with your project adviser to define your project before you write the project proposal.
-Many project proposals are not approved because of procedural or descriptive flaws, even though the proposal has the project adviser's signature.

 Consider your audience

 Write your proposal as if you were writing for a committee of faculty members outside your discipline who do not know anything about the area of work you are doing.
 In your description be sure to include all of the requested information.